fltk-rs/fltk-rs/README.md

 ## Features

 The following are the features offered by the crate:
-- fltk-shared: Builds a shared lib of fltk
 - use-ninja:  If you have ninja build installed, it builds faster than make or VS
-- system-fltk: If you would like to use the installed fltk library, should be FLTK 1.4
 - system-libpng: Uses the system libpng
 - system-libjpeg: Uses the system libjpeg
 - system-zlib: Uses the system zlib
-- legacy-opengl: Support of Lagacy OpenGL, the crate uses GLVND by default
 - fltk-bundled: Support for bundled versions of cfltk and fltk on selected platforms (requires curl and tar)
 - enable-glwindow: Support for systems without OpenGL.
-- no-images: (Experimental) Reduce binary size if your application doesn't use images.

 ## Dependencies